At Elbaite we believe that education is the best defence against scams. The higher your scam IQ the less likely you are to become victim to one.

 This is the mother of all red flags.
 Never ever give out your crypto wallet private keys under any circumstances.
 Elbaite or any legitimate cryptocurrency exchange will ever ask you for your private keys or for access to your wallet.
 If someone is asking for this information it is highly likely that they are a scammer.

-If someone knows your private keys they can control your crypto wallet and steal all of your crypto.
+If someone has access to your private keys they can control your crypto wallet and steal all of your crypto.

 What if i change my Password?

-If you have given out your private key to someone even if you change the password to your wallet, your crypto can still be accessed by scammers!
+If you have given out your private key to someone your crypto can still be accessed by them even if you change the password to your wallet.

 Think of your crypto wallet like one of those key safes with the four digit code, and your private keys as the keys inside.
 If someone has copied the keys inside (i.e. they have your private key details) It doesn’t matter how many times you change the key safe password (i.e your wallet password) the scammers will use the copies they made of your “keys” to enter your house (your crypto).